 - Click the + Create New Snippet button.

 - Give your snippet a name.
 This is how the name will appear in the Snippet Library and in snippet look-ups.
 The Merge Code Name will auto-generate from the Snippet Name, but you can edit it if you'd like to.

 - Give your snippet a Description.
-This will help describe what your snippet does to other users (and may help remind you if you forget!)
+This will help describe what your snippet does to other authors (and may help remind you if you forget!)
 Here, we've added a name and description for a copyright statement.

 - If your snippet is used to display text (as our copyright is), type and format the text you want to display directly in the WYSIWYG.